-- Among households with incomes less than 50% of Area Median Income, there are 535 renter households that are cost overburdened, and 755 homeowners that are cost overburdened. - Among elderly households with incomes less than 50% of Area Median Income, there are 115 renter households that are cost overburdened, and 360 homeowners that are cost overburdened. - 78.36% of African American homeowners with incomes less than 80% of Area Median Income have one or more housing problems.
+- Among elderly households with incomes less than 50% of Area Median Income, there are 115 renter households that are cost overburdened, and 360 homeowners that are cost overburdened. - 78.36% of African American homeowners with incomes less than 80% of Area Median Income have one or more housing problems.